 There are, however, some intrinsic conceptual difficulties in applying periodic homogenization to transport problems where nonlinear conduction or diffusion behavior of the constituents is involved.
 Whereas in solid mechanics material nonlinearities are typically formulated in terms of the microscopic stresses and strains, which may be viewed as "generalized gradient" and "generalized flux" fields (compare table 2.1), respectively, nonlinear conductivities and diffusivities in transport problems typically depend on the "direct variable" (or "potential"), e.g., the temperature in heat conduction.
 As is evident from fig. 6.1, in PMAs the generalized gradients and fluxes are periodic (and have constant averages), whereas the direct variables consist of fluctuating and linearly varying contributions that accumulate from cell to cell.
-As a consequence, whereas in solid mechanics periodic homogenization involving nonlinear material behavior uses identical material properties for all unit cells, this is in general not the case for transport problems.
-Accordingly, even though solutions in terms of both microscopic (gradient and flux) fields and homogenized macroscopic conductivities can be obtained from unit cell analysis involving material nonlinearities of the above type, the underlying model material is inconsistent119.
-Temizer and Wriggers (2011) carried out a detailed analysis of two-scale homogenization for conduction problems and showed that there is a general thermodynamical inconsistency for finite deviations of microscopic temperatures from the macroscopic ones.
-Accordingly, the use of periodic homogenization for studying nonlinear transport problems in inhomogeneous media has to be viewed with some reservation and windowing or embedding methods, see Chapters 7 and 8, may be preferable for such work.
+As a consequence, whereas in solid mechanics periodic homogenization involving nonlinear material behavior can be relied upon to pertain to identical material properties for all periodically arranged unit cells even in the nonlinear case, there may be conceptual contradictions in the case of transport problems.
+Accordingly, even though solutions in terms of both microscopic (intensity and flux) fields and homogenized macroscopic conductivities can be obtained from unit cell analysis involving material nonlinearities of the above type, the underlying model material is inconsistent119.
+Temizer and